PROCESS: Conversational interviews as research and art practice

 Hughen/Starkweather on boat under the San Francisco Oakland Bay Bridge in 2012 on a site visit lead by bridge engineers.
 The bridge above was under construction at the time, and would replace the 1936 bridge (to the right) which was damaged in the …

 Hughen/Starkweather on boat under the San Francisco Oakland Bay Bridges old and new on a site visit lead by bridge engineers.
-The bridge above was under construction at the time, and would replace the 1936 bridge (to the right) which was damaged in the 1989 Loma Prieta earthquake.
-The 1936 bridge was demolished and removed in 2014.
+The bridge above was under construction, and would replace the 1936 bridge (to the right) which was damaged in the 1989 Loma Prieta earthquake.
+The artists created a series of works about the complex histories of the bridge in their Bay Bridge Project.

 Hughen/Starkweather at Recology San Francisco, searching for discarded, single-use, plastic food packaging for their project about food waste, Black Gold.